alexanderskulikov/greedy-superstring-conjecture/README.md

 	brew install graphviz
     pip3 install pygraphviz

 Now you are ready to run the main scripts.
-For example, you can run the following command:
+For example, you can run the following commands:

+	cd code
-	python3 code/hierarchical_graph.py
+    python3
+    from hierarchical_graph import *
+    construct_greedy_solution(["abba", "abca", "aac", "cab", "bab", "dbb"])

-In the folder output/ you should see all steps of the Greedy Hierarchical Algorithm for the input string *ccabab*, *ababab*, *babacc*.
+In the folder code/output you should see all steps of the Greedy Hierarchical Algorithm for the input string *abba*, *abca*, *aac*, *cab*, *bab*, *dbb*.